-- 1. Chairperson opens the debate by calling the House to order, introducing the participants, the timekeeper, the adjudicators and welcoming the audience. - 2.
+- The chairperson opens the debate by calling the house to order, introducing the participants, the timekeeper, the adjudicators and welcoming the audience. - 2.
 The chairperson will then call on the captain of the proposition to open the debate. - 3.
 Once the captain has concluded their 'speech' there will be a pause (30 seconds) while the adjudicators write down their marks. - 4.
 The chairperson will then call on the captain of the opposition to speak...followed by a pause at the conclusion of his/her remarks. - 5.
 The debate will then alternate between speakers from the proposition and opposition. - 6.
-Opposition Captain: When the 4th speaker from the opposition has finished and the pause for the adjudicators to write down their marks has taken place the chairperson will invite the captain of the opposition to summarise his/her teams arguments and refute those of the proposition. - 7.
-Proposition Captain: The chairperson will then call on the captain of the proposition to summarise on behalf of his/her team and refute the arguments of the opposition. - 8.
+Opposition captain: When the 4th speaker from the opposition has finished and the pause for the adjudicators to write down their marks has taken place, the chairperson will invite the captain of the opposition to summarise his/her teams arguments and refute those of the proposition. - Proposition captain: The chairperson will then call on the captain of the proposition to summarise on behalf of his/her team and refute the arguments of the opposition. - 8.
 The chairperson will then thank the debaters and invite the adjudicators to agree their decision in a separate room. - 9.
-Once the adjudicators return the Chief is invited to address the House by giving positive and constructive criticism and announce the decision. - 10.
-All participants are invited to share a cup of tea, a biscuit and a chat. - 11.
-The Chief Adjudicator returns all marking sheets and feedback sheet via post or to debatesni@concern.net
+Once the adjudicators return, the chief is invited to address the house by giving positive and constructive criticism and announce the decision. - All participants are invited to share a cup of tea, a biscuit and a chat. - The chief adjudicator returns all marking sheets and the feedback sheet via post or to debatesni@concern.net